-Requirement The Board is required to request the approval of the county legislative authority to continue hearings after the regular 28-day convened session.
-(RCW 84.48.010, WAC 458-14-046) What the law says aw says Boards of equalization meet on July 15 for a minimum of three days but fo not more than 28 calendar days.
+The Board is required to request the approval of the county legislative authority to continue hearings after the regular 28-day convened session.
+(RCW 84.48.010, WAC 458-14-046)

+Boards of equalization meet on July 15 for a minimum of three days but for not more than 28 calendar days.
 The county legislative authority may reconvene the board of equalization when the number of petitions filed exceeds 25, or 10 percent of the number of appeals filed in the preceding year, whichever is greater.

-What we found The Board continued to hold hearings after the regular 28-day convened session without requesting authorization from the county legislative authority.
+The Board continued to hold hearings after the regular 28-day convened session without requesting authorization from the county legislative authority.
 During the Department's review of the Board's processes, the Clerk replied that next year she would request formal approval by the county legislative authority.

-Action needed to meet requirement The Board must request the authorization of the county legislative authority to be reconvened after their regular 28 day session, when petitions filed exceed 25 or 10 percent of the number of petitions filed in the preceding year, whichever is greater.
+The Board must request the authorization of the county legislative authority to be reconvened after their regular 28 day session, when petitions filed exceed 25 or 10 percent of the number of petitions filed in the preceding year, whichever is greater.

 The Department recommends the authorization be in writing.
-Notice of Approval to Hear Property Tax Appeals (form REV 64 0049e) is available on Property Tax Resource website located by clicking on the following link http://propertytax.dor.wa.gov/ .
+Notice of Approval to Hear Property Tax Appeals (form REV 64 0049e) is available on Property Tax Resource website located by clicking on the following link http://propertytax.dor.wa.gov/.

 Proper authorization ensures that the county legislative authority is aware of the Board's workload.